saiteja-05/Statistics-and-R/README.md

 # Statistics-and-R
-this is all about stats and R Language
+This is all about stats and R Language